nhsconnect/ITK3-Messaging-Distribution/pages/explore/messaging_overview.md

 ## ITK Messaging Requirements ##

-- SHALL support HL7 FHIR STU3
+- SHALL support HL7 FHIR STU3.
-- SHALL Implement ITK Sender and/or Receiver Responsibilities as per [ITK Sender and Receiver Requirements ](explore_snd&rec_req.html)
+- SHALL Implement ITK Sender and/or Receiver Responsibilities as per [ITK Sender and Receiver Requirements ](explore_snd&rec_req.html).
-- Resources SHALL identify the profile supported as part of the [FHIR Base Resource](https://hl7.org/fhir/resource-definitions.html#Resource.meta)
-- SHALL support XML format for all NHS Digital ITK3 interactions and SHOULD support both XML and JSON formats.
+- SHALL support the XML format for all NHS Digital document and message flows.

 ## FHIR Conformance ##

-Systems SHOULD declare a Conformance identifying the list of profiles and message bundles supported.
+Systems SHOULD declare a Conformance using the FHIR resource Capability Statement identifying the list of message definitions supported.